 v.
-Financial instruments at amortised cost
+Financial assets at amortised cost

-The Company classifies and measures "time investment deposits", "other debtors" that are financial assets (refer Note 1(d)(v)) and other financial assets at amortised cost if the asset is held within a hold to collect business model and its contractual terms meet the SPPI test.
+The Company classifies and measures "investment time deposits", "other debtors" that are financial assets and other financial assets at amortised cost if the asset is held within a hold to collect business model and its contractual terms meet the SPPI test.